Code-Institute-Submissions/eHand/docs/testing.md

     * The Cancel subscription button will only display when the user is subscribed to Premium

 * :hammer: TEST: (Subscriptions)
-    * Expect the Discover Premium button to display when user is subscribed to free
+    * Expect the Discover Premium button to display when the user is subscribed to free
 * :clipboard: RESULT:
     * The Discover premium button only displays when the user is subscribed to free.